-One of these features is Live Upgrade, which enables you to update NCache to a newer version without causing any interruptions to your application through a Bridge.
-NCache provides a Bridge topology for WAN replication that serves as a bridge between two cache clusters that maintain the most recent version of your cluster.
-However, the Live Upgrade feature is only available for NCache Enterprise Edition.
+One of these features is Live Upgrade (only available in NCache Enterprise), which enables you to update NCache to a newer version through a Bridge – without causing any interruptions to your application.
+Essentially, NCache provides a Bridge topology for WAN replication that serves as a bridge between two cache clusters to maintain the most recent version of your cluster.
+This blog details how and why you should upgrade to NCache’s latest version.

 Why Upgrade to NCache newer versions

 If you’re using an older version of NCache, we strongly encourage you to upgrade to the latest version to reap the benefits of all the latest features and enhancements.
-To see all the details of these features and improvements brought forward by NCache 5.3 SP1, you can read the release notes of NCache 5.3 SP1.
+Moreover, to see all the details of these features and improvements brought forward by NCache 5.3 SP4 (or any other version), you can read the release notes of NCache 5.3 SP4.

-The figure shown above displays a 4-node cluster with an older version of NCache installed.
-First, you stop nodes 3 and 4, and install the latest NCache version on these nodes.
+The figure shown above displays the breakdown of a 4-node cluster as it transitions from an older version of NCache to a newer version.
+First, you stop nodes 3 and 4 and install the latest NCache version on these nodes.
 Next, create a 2-node cache on the newly NCache version installed machine (nodes 3 and 4).
-At this point, we have total two caches consisting of 2 nodes each.
-Let’s call them a source cache (old NCache version installed cache) and target cache (newly NCache version installed cache).
-Then, you need to create a bridge between these two caches to transfer data from the source cache to the target cache.
+At this point, we have a total of two caches consisting of 2 nodes each.
+Let’s call them the source cache (cache with old NCache version installed) and target cache (cache with new NCache version installed).
+Then, you need to create a bridge between these two caches to transfer data from the source to the target cache.
 Stop the source cache’s nodes and install the latest NCache version on it.
 Next, add nodes 1 and 2 to the target cache to make it a 4-node cluster.

 How to Upgrade to NCache Live Version